 Why aren’t my sprouts getting nice and crispy?

 If they were still a bit wet when you started sauteing them, they may take a lot longer to get crispy.
-Also, be sure that you added the oil to the sprouts while they were in the bowl as the oil/fat is needed to make them crispier, quicker.
+Also, be sure that you added the oil to the sprouts while they were in the bowl as the oil/fat is needed to make them crispier, and quicker.

 Just wondering, but can I eat Brussel Sprouts raw?